 4] Reset BIOS to the default

 One easy way to fix this error is to reset your computer BIOS to the default.
 Enter your computer BIOS and find the setting to reset it.
 Alternatively, you can remove the CMOS battery and reinsert it.
-This action will also reset BIOS to the default.
+This action will also reset the BIOS to the default.

 5] Toggle the VMD Controller setting (if applicable)